SadTigger/rsschool-cv/cv.md

 - `2020` Epam's Examinator Application test: A2+.
 - `2018-2019` The RubyRoidLabs winter course includes lectures in English.
-- `2012-2013` Two month training with foreign mentors by Medacta Inc. in Minsk (use 3d graphic software for builds surgery blocks and 3d bone models), briefings and conversation with mentors by English on Skype.
+- `2012-2013` Two month training with foreign mentors by Medacta Inc. in Minsk (using 3d graphic software to build surgery blocks and 3d bone models), briefings and conversation with mentors in English via Skype.